Skip to content

 1. Generate Chebyshev grids.
 Compute Type I Chebyshev nodes in each dimension, scaled to the specified domain.

 2. Build value cores.
-Either TT-Cross (evaluating at \(O(d \cdot n \cdot r^2)\) strategically selected points) or TT-SVD (evaluating the full \(O(n^d)\) tensor, then decomposing via sequential SVD).
+Either TT-Cross (evaluating at \(O(d \cdot n \cdot r^2)\) strategically selected points), TT-SVD (evaluating the full \(O(n^d)\) tensor, then decomposing via sequential SVD), or TT-ALS (rank-adaptive alternating least squares against the full Chebyshev-grid tensor).

 3. Convert to coefficient cores.
 Apply DCT-II along the node axis of each core to convert from function values at Chebyshev nodes to Chebyshev expansion coefficients.
 This enables evaluation at arbitrary (non-grid) points via the Chebyshev polynomial inner product.